tssoft/wp-social-likes/readme.txt

 3. Assign one of these values to it: before, after, before-after
 4. Don't forget to apply changes with 'Save Changes' button

+Also you could insert buttons in an excerpt, see question 4 for details.

 = 2.
 Is it possible to use different language (locale) for plugin than Wordpress uses? =

 Yes.
 By default plugin uses the same language (locale) as Wordpress does.